Skip to content

 • Food allergens and standards.

-Our interventions for victims of scams and rogue traders saved consumers over £237,000.
-Scammers continue to adapt and develop rapidly and our scams awareness posts on social media, which averaged six a week over the year, aim to help inform the public of what to look out for.
+Our interventions for victims of scams and rogue traders saved consumers over £138,000.
+Scammers continue to adapt and develop rapidly and our scams awareness posts on social media, which averaged nearly five a week over the year, aim to help inform the public of what to look out for.
 Emerging issues revolve around romance scams, cryptocurrency, malware and phishing and the use of artificial intelligence.

-For rogue traders, the most common complaint types received include used cars and roofers/builders and we have successfully prosecuted several rogue traders this year.
+For rogue traders, the most common complaint types received include used cars and roofers/builders and we have successfully taken enforcement action.

 Protecting consumers from harm through product safety remains a core objective for trading standards and we have been involved in, or have instigated, various product recalls, including a number of baby and children’s products.

-In addition to the above examples, our officers work across a large number of areas including paid-for business advice, metrology services/training, animal feed, safety at sports grounds and explosives/petroleum licencing in order to help protect our wonderful region and its consumers and businesses.
+In addition, our officers work across a large number of areas including paid-for business advice, metrology services/training, animal feed, safety at sports grounds and explosives/petroleum licensing in order to help protect our wonderful region and its consumers and businesses.

 Staffing

-The Service operates from six offices, which are located in Plymouth, Torbay, Kingsteignton, Exeter, Barnstaple and Wellington.
+The Service operates from six offices, which are located in Plymouth, Torbay, Newton Abbot, Exeter, Barnstaple and Wellington.

 The year in numbers